-2.3 TRIALS THAT DO NOT REQUIRE AN EXEMPTION OR PERMIT
+2.3.
+TRIALS THAT DO NOT REQUIRE AN EXEMPTION OR PERMIT

-Where a trialling organisation does not require an exemption or permit, the organisation is still encouraged to follow the guidelines to help ensure their vehicles are operating safely and in compliance with Australian laws.
+These guidelines are intended to facilitate trialling of a range of technologies in a range of operating domains (including off road and road-related areas).
+Where, due to the technology being trialled or the operating domain within which the trial is undertaken, a trialling organisation does not require an exemption or permit, the organisation is still encouraged to follow the guidelines to help ensure their vehicles are operating safely and in compliance with Australian laws.